UHD COVID-19 Response Updates

 Events & Information

-- Thanks to a partnership through Curative, the University of Houston-Downtown is now offering COVID-19 testing through a kiosk located outside the Student Life Center.
-The testing is free of charge and available to the university community and the public from 9 a.m. to 5 p.m.
-Monday through Friday.
+- UHD's Curative COVID-19 Testing Kiosk is now open seven days a week from 8 a.m. to 6 p.m.
+The kiosk is located near the Student Life Center at the Girard Street entrance.
+The testing is free of charge and available to the university community and the public.
 UHD students, faculty, staff and alumni may sign up for appointments through the Curative portal and must then check-in online before their visit.
 Learn more about this service and how to register here.

 - The University provided insights on vaccines, the virus and related topics during the COVID-19 Health, Safety and Vaccine Information Forums hosted by UHD President Loren J. Blanchard.
 Guest speakers included: